robinrdj/taskManagementFrontend/README.md

 kindly follow the instruction mentioned there before uploading to avoid error Instructions for uploading

-- Kindly follow the exact excel header as shown below title description effort due_date user_id don't capitalise and only use the above headers
+- Kindly follow the exact excel header as shown
+  [title description effort due_date user_id]
+  don't capitalise and only use the above headers
 - Input everything as strings including date